 Bronchopneumonia (Lobular pneumonia)

-Bronchopneumonia (Lobular pneumonia) is an acute exudative inflammation of the lungs characterised by foci of consolidation surrounded by normal parenchyma.
-Usually, bronchopneumonia affects one or more lobes and is bilateral.
+Bronchopneumonia (Lobular pneumonia) is an acute exudative suppurative inflammation of the lungs characterized by foci of consolidation surrounded by normal parenchyma.

 Bronchopneumonia (Lobular pneumonia)